-Connecticut, hemp cultivation In became legal for growers licensed by Connecticut Department the of Agriculture in May 2019.
+In Connecticut, hemp cultivation became legal for growers licensed by the Connecticut Department of Agriculture in May 2019.
 However, in spite of the excitement, there is lack of information on potential revenues, costs, and risks of producing CBD hemp to guide investment decisions.
 This report aims to provide such information for the first time to current and potential Connecticut farmers for 2020, the second year of hemp cultivation in the state.